CS-LWR/Self-Learning-VAE-for-EEG-Artifact-Removal/README.md

 Benchmark B: Comparison with state-of-the-art deep learning models for EEG denoising (mobile DAE).

-# Dataset
+# Dataset of Me-VAE and Self-learning Part

-Due to the 1G restriction of Git repository, part of dataset document and history record is provided by Link: https://pan.baidu.com/s/1OsebeGXQVAElKzR18QE6aA (code: t9ic)
+Due to the 1G restriction of Git repository, part of dataset document and history record is included in Link: https://pan.baidu.com/s/1OsebeGXQVAElKzR18QE6aA (code: t9ic)

 # Status